 San Jose has relied on stellar road work and defense to stay afloat, and Nabokov turned in another solid performance after getting yanked from a 7-1 home loss to Buffalo on Saturday.
 Nabokov shut out Phoenix 1-0 on Friday.

 Nabokov's tireless work while starting every game since co-starter Vesa Toskala's departure last summer in a trade is the biggest reason San Jose has allowed just 66 goals -- fewest in the Western Conference.

-A day after Minnesota coach Jacques Lemaire called out his most skilled forwards for their lack of production, the Wild's
+A day after Minnesota coach Jacques Lemaire called out his most skilled forwards for their lack of production, the Wild's drought continued.

 Marian Gaborik hasn't scored a goal in five games, while Pierre-Marc Bouchard has no goals in 15 games.
 Pavol Demitra has just one since Nov.
 1 while struggling with a groin injury, and Brian Rolston has two goals in his last 16 games.